Gaula (Trøndelag)

 The Gaula is a river that flows through the Gauldal valley in Trøndelag county, Norway.
 The 153 km long river is the largest in Central Norway.
-The river begins in Holtålen municipality near the mountain Kjølifjellet.
-It then flows through the municipalities of Holtålen, Midtre Gauldal, and Melhus before emptying into Trondheimsfjord near Leinstrand on the border between the municipalities of Trondheim and Melhus.
+The river begins in Holtålen Municipality near the mountain Kjølifjellet.
+It then flows through Holtålen Municipality, Midtre Gauldal Municipality, and Melhus Municipality before emptying into Trondheimsfjord near Nypan/Leinstrand on the border between Trondheim Municipality and Melhus Municipality.